 For example, let's say you were disabled in an accident on May 1.
 In that case, your five-month waiting period would be June, July, August, September, and October.
 So, the soonest you'd be eligible to receive a monthly disability check would be in November.
 Of course, it usually takes so long for a disability application to be approved that the waiting period is usually over by the time you're approved for benefits.

-SSI payment dates.
 Unlike SSDI, SSI disability benefits are paid on the first day of the month.
 If the first falls on a weekend or holiday, SSI checks are paid on the last banking day before the first of the month.
-For instance, January 1, 2023, is both a Sunday and a legal holiday, so SSI payments for that January will be issued on Friday, December 30, 2022—the last banking day before the first of the month.
+For instance, June 1, 2024, is a Sunday, so SSI payments for that June will be issued on Friday, May 31, 2024—the last banking day before the first of the month.